mnodale/ICTMC-2026/README.md

-# ICTMC-2026
+# ICTMC 2026

-Abstract &amp; poster for ICTMC 2026
+Abstract and poster for ICTMC 2026.

 This project contains:

-abstract for ICTMC 2026
+* Abstract submission for ICTMC 2026
-poster for ICTMC 2026
+* Poster for ICTMC 2026

-No cycling in Birmingham
+**No cycling in Birmingham.**

+Marianna Nodale
-Marianna Nodale, August 2026
+August 2026